ejaquay/bootrom/README.md

    cat rel_80_3309 boot_emu krn_6309 > boottrack
 ```

-The OS9Boot file must contain the emudsk module to read virtual disks and the clock2 module should use clock2_cloud9 to use the clock in harddisk.dll instead of the clock in fd502.dll.
+The OS9Boot file must contain the emudsk module to read virtual disks and clock2_cloud9 should be used for the clock from harddisk.dll instead of the clock in fd502.dll.

-The next step was to try to create a ROM with my proven bootstrap.
+The next step was to create a ROM with my bootstrap.
 I wrote a tiny bit of 6309 code, assembled it with lwasm and appended the boot modules to the result:

 bootstrap.asm:
 ```